lookplarcnk/EnDecryption/README.md

 # EnDecryption
-Encryption and Decryption by AES Algorithm
+Encryption and Decryption by XOR (Exclusive Or) Algorithm